badawy88/react-native-files/README.md

-# react-native-files
+/**
+** REACT NATIVE
+**/

 This project has the important files for creating react native project as well as the required commands....

-To create a new react project use the following command
+To create a new react project, you can use either expo-cli command or react-native-cli

+To install react-native-cli:

+> npm install -g react-native-cli

+To install expo-cli

+> npm install -g expo-cli

+To create a project using react-native-cli

+> react-native init project_name

+To create a project using expo-cli

 > npx expo-cli init project_name
 > npm start